Alexis-Marquez/TRACE_Frontend/TRACE-FrontEnd/README.md

 # TRACE System – Fullstack Reconnaissance Platform

-This repository contains the fullstack implementation of the TRACE (Threat Reconnaissance and Automated Credential Evaluation) system.
+This repository contains the fullstack implementation of the TRACE (Targeted Reconnaissance for Advanced Content Exploitation) system.
 TRACE enables automated scanning, crawling, and testing of web applications using a unified interface.
 It includes both the backend modules and a frontend SvelteKit-based dashboard.

 ---